 What is a modern-day ofuro made of?

 These days you can find ofuro made from acrylic and fiberglass.
 There are also luxury ofuro.
-The absolutely stunning 45″ hammered copper ofuro pictured above is available on houzz.
-It’s made from 100% recyclable materials and combines beauty with functionality.
+The absolutely stunning double-walled copper ofuro pictured above is available on Amazon.
+It’s made from 100% recyclable materials and combines stunning beauty with functionality.

 A modern, upscale ofuro comes with a control panel that is on a nearby wall.
 You’ll find buttons to set the water temperature, reheat the water when it falls below a certain temperature, or a timer so that the bath will be nice and hot for you when you get home from work or a day of shopping.